AimeeRAB/FCB-PROJECT/README.md

 # FCB-PROJECT
 ## DESCRIPTION

-This projects aims to analyze sales in a foam production company using data to identify the patterns,trends, and factors contributing to the flunctuation of sales
+This projects aims to analyze sales in a foam production company using data to identify the patterns,trends, and factors contributing to the flunctuation in sales

 ## Data Sources
 - Google forms